Barbara Blaha

 Barbara Blaha (23 September 1983) is an Austrian author and founder of the political congress Momentum and the Denkfabrik Momentum Institute and editor of Moment magazine.
 Blaha is a former chairwoman of the Austrian Student Union.

 Life

 Blaha was born into a working-class family, the second of seven children.
 She attended elementary school and high school in Simmering.
 Blaha studied German at the University of Vienna and graduated in 2009.
 In 2008, Blaha founded the Momentum Kongress in Hallstatt.
 After her time with the Austrian Student Union, Blaha became commercial manager at the Vienna-based Czernin Verlag.
 She managed non-fiction for Brandstätter Verlag from 2014, and became responsible for the digital strategy.
 In 2018 she also took over the Art & Life Division.

 Blaha started the think tank “Project360” in 2019, which became the Momentum Institute and Moment Magazine.
-The Momentum Institute is financed by donation and carries out social research.
+The Momentum Institute is financed by donations and carries out social research.